 IMAGE: Courtesy of MOCA GA.
 PAINTING: Untitled by Herbert L. Creecy, Jr., 1992; acrylic on canvas; MOCA GA Permanent Collection.

 The Foundation made a gift to the Independent Filmmaker Project (IFP) in support of a new documentary that will chronicle the life, work, and times of Nellie Mae Rowe, and her friendship with Judith Alexander.
-The film is being produced and directed by Petter Ringbom and Opendox, NYC with the working title, This World is Not My Own.
+The film is being directed by Petter Ringbom and produced by Ruchi Mital at Opendox, NYC with the working title, This World is Not My Own.
+The film is scheduled to premier in early 2021.

 IMAGE: Photo by Lucinda Bunnen; Embellished by Nellie Mae Rowe